lostjared/Acid.Cam.v2.OSX/README.md

 I call the art that I create with Acid Cam an Acid Glitch, but you can call it whatever you want.
 It is just meant to be a tool to use with other programs to help aid in the creation of artistic images/videos.

+Acid Cam's effects are created by using Acid Cam 'filters', or pieces of code that distort an image and can be combined to produce some interesting results.
+The project currently has 200 filters to mix and match.

 View Facebook page for Information and  sample videos: http://facebook.com/AcidCam

 View this YouTube playlist for videos created with this software